Lipstick Plant Care is simple and easy as long as you know how to do it right! Let’s have a look at how to do it in the

 Generally, it is not susceptible to diseases.
-Root rot is possible if plant is overwatered in winter.
-In pests it might be attacked by aphids, red spider mite, mealybugs and whiteflies.
+Root rot is possible if the plant is overwatered in winter.
+In pests, it might be attacked by aphids, red spider mite, mealybugs and whiteflies.

 If you’re growing lipstick plant indoors keep it moist but avoid excess watering.
 Place it on a ventilated place with good air circulation and bright indirect light.

 Lipstick Plant Losing Leaves?

 There are several reasons for falling leaves.
-A drop in temperature in winter, repeated cold drafts or lack of water or moisture may cause the problem.
-Also note that lipstick plant does not like to be moved during the flowering period.
+A drop in temperature in winter, repeated cold drafts or lack of water or moisture may cause this problem.
+Also, note that lipstick plant does not like to be moved during the flowering period.